davidhu3141/OpenzFunction/README.md

 I photoshoped the picture (*the darker part of the model isn't real*) since I only made half of the model.
 Finishing the whole model would take too much time.

-Todo
+TODO
 ----

 - [x] Remove `eval()`

-- [ ] Implement preview by Three.js.
+- [x] Implement preview by Three.js.

 - [x] Reset button